 Ditch: Small decorations.

 "Ditch the small tchotchke accessories that end up just looking like clutter."

 Add: Large statement pieces.

-"Instead opt for larger statement pieces i.e. larger more substantial coffee tables books, a medium size box (great for storing remotes) and a vase with greenery and call it a day."
+"Instead opt for larger statement pieces i.e. larger, more substantial coffee table books, a medium-size box (great for storing remotes), and a vase with greenery and call it a day."